-In a country like France, where tradition reigns supreme, even a suggestion of change or newness has long been met with scepticism by the locals.
+In a country like France, where tradition reigns supreme, even a suggestion of change or newness has long been met with skepticism by the locals.
 This is no longer the case, I will argue in my new podcast.
 Think of it as a side dish to my book “The New Paris”.
 With co-host Alice Cavanagh, a fashion journalist and author of the latest Wallpaper Guide to Paris, and an assortment of other local experts, I’ll take a closer look at the people, places and ideas that are changing the fabric of the storied French capital.
 Listen to the episodes below or on iTunes (and please subscribe!).

 Music by Little Glass Men